 How to Become a Nurse in Nevada

-Choose the Path That's Right for You
+1. Choose the Path That's Right for You

-Earn Your Nursing Degree
+2. Earn Your Nursing Degree

-Pass the Licensing Exam and Earn Your License
+3. Pass the Licensing Exam and Earn Your License

 Nursing Licensure in Nevada

-Once a nurse is licensed in one state, they can usually transfer their license to another state.
+Once a nurse is licensed in one state, they can usually transfer the license to another state.
 For example, a currently licensed nurse can apply for Nevada licensure by submitting verification from the state within which they are licensed without having to retake the NCLEX.
 Nevada is not a member of the Nurse Licensure Compact, a group of about 25 states that recognizes nursing licenses among member states, so individuals must apply to the state for licensure.
 Fees for Nevada licensure vary based on an applicant's previous licensure, with applications for LPNs and RNs ranging from $90-$105.

 Career Outlook for Nurses in Nevada